yuriwithowsky/yuriwithowsky/README.md

 ### Hi there 👋

-- 🔭 I’m from São Paulo, Brazil and I currently working on Level Up Brasil.
+- 🔭 I’m from São Paulo, Brazil and I currently working on Conta Simples.

 ### Stacks